Kurisu-E/LearnHub/courses/En/note.md

 #### 08/03/2025 {RW}

 - Those forced to exercise their smiling muscles reacted more enthusiastically to funny cartoons than did those whose mouths were contracted in a [frown](http://localhost:5500/En/dict/frown.html#entry1.1-1).

+#### 08/08/2025 {RW}

+- More than half of public-sector workers but only about 15% of private-sector ones are unionized.
+- So `if` statements are a key part of any programmer's toolbox.

 ## Exams